City of Charleston commission on Equity, Inclusion and Racial Conciliation approves final report

 CHARLESTON, S.C.
-(WCBD) – A special commission tasked with making the City of Charleston a more equitable has come up more than a hundred recommendations to make the city a better place to live.
+(WCBD) – A special commission tasked with making the City of Charleston more equitable has come up with nearly a hundred recommendations to make the city a better place to live.
 It’s a project that’s been in the works for more than a year dating back to June of 2020 when city council voted to create the commission.

 Emanuel 9, the Calhoun Statue, riots and civil unrest are just some of the examples of why some say Charleston needs to become more equitable.